Ця сторінка також доступна українською.

 The key references noted below are only a narrow slice of the possibilities, but are detailed here as known and tested examples which can serve as baselines and to inspire further research and application.
 Probably the best examples of communication tools and platforms are the ones which cemetery project activists find in their own lives and work; researching how those messages and information reached and impacted others will provide important clues to successful strategies and tools.

+Because these lists are lengthy, we have divided them into categories for simpler review; many of the references overlap two or more categories.
 A few of the listed references are highlighted with brief summaries in the first section below, “key references”.
 Other useful resources on this subject may be found in the sections on regional and international experts, and on technical tools, methods, and data.
 Except where noted otherwise, all references listed here are in English.

 Social Media for NGOs – Why, How, and Which ones?; Eva Wieners; proposalsforNGOs; web page, undated.

 A clear and simply-worded overview of social media tools specifically described for use by NGOs, and by extension any individual or small organization run by volunteers.
 Presented by an organization which consults on writing grant proposals, the article tilts toward fundraising but more broadly covers the use of social media platforms for messaging about a project’s goals, issues, progress, and needs.
 Details only five of the many platforms, but for each the current variety of available tools are discussed, not only about what they are but also about how they can be useful to NGOs.
 A good introduction to the topic for activists with little prior experience with the platforms.